EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Improved Underwater ROV Teleoperation: Strengths, Challenges, and Limitations

 \textbf{Efficient teleoperation in complex missions}.
-We also conducted trials inside an underwater cave system at Orange Grove, Florida, and a grotto system at Hudson, Florida.\invis{, accompanied by two human divers who recorded reference EOB views with Go-Pros.} We observe that maneuvering the robot by following the caveline with egocentric views is challenging because little/no ambient light penetrates inside underwater caves.
-Despite using powerful lights, problems such as moving shadows and scattered waves create significant blind spots.
+We conducted extensive field trials across multiple underwater cave systems, including Orange Grove, Devil's Springs, and Peacock Springs, as well as inside a grotto system in Hudson, Florida.\invis{, accompanied by two human divers who recorded reference EOB views with Go-Pros.} We observe that maneuvering the robot by following the caveline with egocentric views is challenging because little/no ambient light penetrates inside underwater caves.
+Despite using powerful lights, problems such as moving shadows and scattered waves create significant blind spots~\cite{gupta2025demonstrating}.
 Consequently, tracking and following the caveline or any other navigation markers~\cite{abdullah2023caveseg} without any peripheral view is extremely disorienting to the operator.
-In some cases, we observe that the cavelines get blended with the texture and features of cave walls in noisy conditions; see Fig.~\ref{fig:utility}.
+In some cases, we observe that the cavelines get blended with the texture and features of cave walls in noisy conditions; see Figure~\ref{fig:utility}.
 In such scenarios, shifting the viewpoint to exocentric views allows easier identification of cavelines against the surrounding and overhead cave walls.
-Additionally, the augmented 3D map displays the robot's pose, allowing much safer maneuvering of the vehicle to its desired orientation.
+Additionally, the augmented 3D map displays the robot's pose, allowing much safer maneuvering of the vehicle to its desired orientation~\cite{stewart2016interactive}.